• News

 Sometimes, an organization can go completely the other way and believe cybersecurity is a technology issue.
 It absolutely is not – because, at its foremost, it is a human issue.
 An organization’s employees can be its biggest asset or liability.
 Unless they are also taken along the cybersecurity ride, it will be difficult for them to identify breaches, plug loopholes or not get taken in by phishing mails.
 For this, regular awareness and training is important.

-Seqrite’s Unified Threat Management (UTM) provides a one-stop solution for many of the problems identified above.
+Seqrite’s Unified Threat Management provides a one-stop solution for many of the problems identified above.
 It acts as a first line of defense providing IT security management, a safe working environment, high productivity, regulatory compliance in a cost-effective bundled solution.

 As an IT security partner for your business, Seqrite provides comprehensive security from advanced cyber threats.
 To know more